 Eleventh-grade debate class.
 My assignment was to debate a woman’s right to equal pay in the workforce.
 I wore a Rosie the Riveter shirt.
 My nickname at the time was the “man-hater.
 My life plan at age 17 was to barge head first into the real world.
 No man was going to stand in my way.
 Oh, cruel world, how this debate would bite me in the ass 18 years later.

 Let’s get something straight, I am not in the 1%.
 Not even close.
 I shop at Target.
 I drive a used car.
 I occasionally splurge at Homegoods, because honestly, who can walk into that store and only spend $50?
 I have a great job and I make good money, but I started at the bottom and I have been in the same position almost 13 years.
 I am nowhere near owning a Yacht and being on the guest list for an Usher party.
 Yet I find myself facing the fact that I have to pay alimony to a man whose dating profile I found in the middle of the night.
 WHAT?!
+He cheated, not me!

 In the beginning of the divorce process, we had a very worthwhile (NOT) four-way meeting between attorneys to discuss the division of assets.
 I recommend a stiff drink prior.
 Both my lawyer (and my mother) told me to stay cool.
 Don’t get upset.
 I lasted 5 minutes until the discussion of alimony.
 I was informed by my husband’s attorney that he was entitled to five years of support at $23,000 a year.
 Insert: expletives, screaming, tears.
 End four-way meeting.